Or-Gindes/HS_Stats/README.md

 ### What questions do we ask  ?

+* What is the most commonly used class ?
+* TBC

 ### Where do we go to then ?

 * We used the website 'http://hsreplay.net', which serves as a statistical monitor of the game and holds many kinds of data.
-    * We parsed the live feed (updated about every second) to get the players' decks.
+    * We parsed the live game feed (updated about every second) to get the players' decks.
     * We parsed the decks to get the card names that it consists of.
     * For each card in the players' decks, we extracted its useful info.